openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 # MercedesMe Binding

-This binding provides access to your Mercedes Benz vehicle like _Mercedes Me_ Smartphone App .
+This binding provides access to your Mercedes Benz vehicle like _Mercedes Me_ Smartphone App.

 ## Installation Instructions